-Day of Learning is a new opportunity for congregants to teach and learn from each other.
-The program is designed for people at least 50 years old, but all ages are welcome.
+Day of Learning is an opportunity twice each year for congregants to teach and learn from each other.
+The program is designed for those at least 50 years old, but all ages are welcome.

-Day of Learning: Tuesday, May 15
+Day of Learning: Wednesday, December 12

-Off-site classes require registration by May 4 and will be held rain or shine.
+Off-site classes require registration by November 30 and will be held rain or shine.

 Ellen Poster and Gail ‘Malka’ Meister, co-chairs

 Morning Study Groups